duduyoyo/WebSocket4OPC/README.md

 # WebSocket4OPC
 Enable WebSocket in OPC DA/AE/HDA Server with JSON return, FIRST TIME ever!

 DCOM was developed more than 2 decades ago, which was the pillar of classic OPC.
-Nowadays people embrace for dynamical languages (JavaScript/Python etc) due to their simplicity and are reluctunt to get their feet wet on this legacy DCOM technology.
-Luckily with the popular adoption of WebSocket in most modern programming languages, it is possible to glue dynamical languages and legacy DCOM together.<p>
+Nowadays people embrace for dynamical languages (JavaScript/Python etc) due to their simplicity and refuse to be trapped in DCOM configuration hell.
+Luckily with the popular adoption of WebSocket by most modern programming languages, it is possible to glue dynamical languages and legacy DCOM together.<p>
-This first time ever solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
-It utilizes WebSocket as network transportation layer in its full duplex.
+This first time ever and ultimate solution, WebSocket4OPC, brings unparalleled experience to your desktop and mobile device.
+It utilizes WebSocket as network transportation layer with its full duplex feature.
 Comparing with DCOM's RPC protocol, WebSocket is much easy to use and more efficient.
-With the built-in WebSocket feature with Microsoft IIS, OPC data becomes accessible safely and securely through Internet.
-It is time for OPC to say, GoodBye DCOM!
+With the built-in WebSocket feature in Microsoft IIS, OPC data becomes accessible safely and securely through Internet.
+It is time for classic OPC to say GoodBye to DCOM!

 <h2>Benefits</h2>

 .No DCOM when connecting to a classic OPC server<br>
 .No future DCOM vulnerability or hardening to worry<br>
 .Support dynamical languages (JavaScript/Python etc)<br>
-.Standard JSON return<br>
+.Standard JSON data return<br>
+.No expensive corporate membership fee<br>
+.No OPC SDK needed<br>
 .Intuitive and easy-to-remember commands instead of long REST API URL<br>
 .Built-in account authentication by IIS<br>
 .Built-in secure connection by IIS<br>